quark-engine/quark-engine/docs/source/quark_script.rst

 First, we use API ``findMethodInAPK`` to locate ``log.d`` method.
 Then we use API ``methodInstance.getArguments`` to get the argument that input to ``log.d``.
 Finally, we use some keywords such as "token", "password", and "decrypt" to check if arguments include sensitive data.
 If the answer is YES, that may cause sensitive data leakage into log file.

-We will keep updating the detect keywords list for better accuracy in detecting sensitive data.
+You can use your own keywords in the keywords list to detect sensitive data.

 Quark Script CWE-532.py
 =======================